runticle/CV/README.md

 <h4 align=center>Full-Stack Software Developer</h4>

-Since graduating from Makers Academy at the start of 2019 I have been working in a team of developers at LeSalon; a beauty-at-home service providing on demand services to clients in London, with the aim of expanding to a second city soon.
-Since joining, we have implemented a huge architectural refactor of the React-Native frontend, and written well over 1000 tests whilst releasing some major features.
+Since graduating from Makers Academy at the start of 2019 I have been working in a team of developers at LeSalon; a beauty-at-home service providing on demand services to clients in London.
+Since joining, we have implemented a huge architectural refactor of the React-Native apps, and written well over 1000 tests whilst releasing some major features.

 I have a strong aptitude for picking up new technologies while my background in engineering has equipped me with a high level of technical knowledge, a natural problem solving skill-set and an eagerness to learn.
 I am particularly passionate about cryptocurrencies and other exciting emerging technology and am always looking for opportunities to expand my knowledge as a developer.